Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: ADMM-based Constrained iLQR Algorithm for Motion Planning

 The principle of dynamic programming reduces the minimization over a sequence of control actions to a sequence of minimization over one single control action, which is summarized as the Bellman equation characterized by

 with $V_\tau(x(\tau))$ and $V_{\tau+1}(f(x(\tau),u(\tau)))$ denoting the minimum cost-to-go that starts from $\tau$ and $\tau+1$, respectively.

-For the first step of iLQR, a feasible nominal trajectory $\{\hat u(\tau),\hat x(\tau)\}_{\tau=0}^T$ is generated by passing the nominal input trajectory to the nonlinear system with the system initial state variables.
-Then, the second step is the so-called backward pass.
-With the value function at the final step, i.e., $V_T(x(T))=\phi(x(T))$, the iteration proceeds backwards from the time stamp $T-1$ to the first time stamp.
+For the first step of iLQR, a feasible nominal trajectory $\{\hat u(\tau),\hat x(\tau)\}_{\tau=0}^{T}$ is generated by passing the nominal input trajectory to the nonlinear system with the system initial state variables.
+Then, the second step is the so-called the backward pass.
+With the value function at the final time stamp, i.e., $V_T(x(T))=\phi(x(T))$, the iteration proceeds backwards from the time stamp $T-1$ to the first time stamp.

 Consider the right-hand side of \eqref{eq:Bellman}, and we denote the perturbed Q-function as $Q_\tau(\delta x(\tau),\delta u(\tau))$, where $\delta x(\tau)$ and $\delta u(\tau)$ represent the amount of change in terms of the system state vector and control input vector at the time stamp $\tau$ in the two adjacent iterations.
 The perturbed Q-function can be represented by